It’s time to bring up the subject of kids

 The time to avoid spoiling your child is always now, if you already have kids, the time to start is now, if you haven’t yet now’s the time to resist the temptation of watching them open gift after gift.
 I know there is joy in that but you’ll have more from a well adjusted kid who isn’t obsessed with things and an adult who knows the value of them.

-Tip 9: Don’t Diss your spouse to your friends
+- #9 Don’t Diss your Spouse to your friends